 Since 2014 I’ve worked for my own clients at Bowley Design, in partnership with my wife.
 We help content creators and publishing organisations maximise visual impact and digital efficiency.
 That can mean anything from brand design, custom graphics and report design to managing digital marketing tools.

 As of January 2021 I’m now an official Makerpad Creator In Residence.
 This means I’m one of their tutorial researchers and creators.
 Their tutorials are all based on teaching people to build and operate businesses without using code.

 Design content & help

 I’ve been working to help fellow online makers with design in the last year.
 I’ve created the following products as a starting point:

 On Deck fellowship

-From January to March 2021 I will be a fellow on the first On Deck No-Code Fellowship.
-This is a community-led 10 week intensive learning programme aimed at developing skills and launching products with digital tools.
+From January to March 2021 I will be participating in the first On Deck No-Code Fellowship.
+This is a community-led 10 week intensive learning programme aimed at developing skills and launching products with no-code digital tools.